lab-cosmo/SA-GPR/README.rst

 ::

   $ cd example/water_monomers
-  $ sa-gpr-kernels.py -lval 0 -f coords_1000.in -sg 0.3 -lc 6 -rc 4.0 -cw 1.0 -cen 8
+  $ sa-gpr-kernels.py -lval 0 -f coords_1000.xyz -sg 0.3 -lc 6 -rc 4.0 -cw 1.0 -cen 8

 This will create an L=0 kernel file, using the coordinates in coords_1000.in, with Gaussian width 0.3 Angstrom, an angular cutoff of l=6, a radial cutoff of 4 Angstrom, central atom weighting of 1.0, and with centering the environment on oxygen atoms (atomic number 8).
 The kernel file, :code:`kernel0_1000_sigma0.3_lcut6_cutoff4.0_cweight1.0_n0.txt`, can now be used to perform the regression:

 ::

-  $ sa-gpr-apply.py -r 0 -k kernel0_1000_sigma0.3_lcut6_cutoff4.0_cweight1.0_n0.txt -rdm 200 -ftr 1.0 -t energy_1000.in -lm 1e-8
+  $ sa-gpr-apply.py -r 0 -k kernel0_1000_sigma0.3_lcut6_cutoff4.0_cweight1.0_n0.txt -rdm 200 -ftr 1.0 -f coords_1000.xyz -p "potential" -lm 1e-8

 The regression is performed for a rank-0 tensor, using the kernel file we produced, with a training set containing 200 randomly selected configurations, of which all are used for training.
-The file :code:`energy_1000.in` contains the energies of the 1000 coordinates, and we use a regularization parameter of 1e-8.
+The file :code:`coords_1000.xyz` contains the energies of the 1000 coordinates under the heading "potential", and we use a regularization parameter of 1e-8.
 By varying the value of the :code:`ftr` variable from 0 to 1, it is possible to create a learning curve which spans a range of training examples from 0 to the full data set.

 2. Zundel Cation
 ----------------